rezahusain/rubric/sdf/final-project/presentation.md

 ### Notes:

 ## Time
-- [ ] **Adherence to Time Limit**: Does the speaker effectively manage their time, completing their presentation within the allotted time frame (3-5 minutes), demonstrating respect for the audience's time and attention?
+- [ ] **Adherence to Time Limit** (2pts): Does the speaker effectively manage their time, completing their presentation within the allotted time frame (3-5 minutes), demonstrating respect for the audience's time and attention?
+(Give 1 pt for < 5:30, 0 for > 5:30)

 ## Presentation Score (/29):
 - Story (/9):